AlexRiveraU/reading-notes/class-01.md

 * \<meta> Provides all kinds of important info to the the web page.
 * \<title> Defines the document’s title that appears in the browser’s title bar or page’s tab.

-Clik [HERE](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) for more examples.
+Click [HERE](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) for more examples.

 HTML5 Layout introduced a new set of elements that indicate the purpose of different parts of a web page and help define its structure. (e.g.) \<header> \<footer> \<nav>